 The rain had stopped and the views to the west opened out, over Kinder Reservoir, as we rejoined the official Pennine Way route.
 Navigation from here to the end of the walk was straightforward.
 As with the previous day, we found several stretches where a pavement had been laid.
 I can see why this is important to prevent erosion but couldn’t help but feel that it took some of the wildness out of the walk.

 We stopped for lunch just after crossing the A57 (Snake Pass).
 A friend had told us that Bleaklow was even more challenging than the top of Kinder Scout, but it was much less boggy and had some lovely parts where we walked alongside sunken streams.

 We eventually reached Torside Clough, with views down to the reservoir.
 The path grips the side of the valley and is overgrown each side.
-When looking back, this means that you can’t easily spot where you’ve been.
-It also seems as if it will never descend but then it suddenly drops down and joins the disused railway line running alongside the reservoir.
+This means that you can’t easily spot where the path is going or, when looking back, where you’ve been.
+It also seems as if it will never descend but then it suddenly drops down and joins a disused railway line running alongside the reservoir.